wspagnola/blog/content/page/about.md

 ## About

-Hello, my name is William (also Bill) Spagnola and  I'm passionate about exploring the intersection of data science and social science research. interested in finding solutions that statistics/data analysis can solve real-world problems.
+Hello, my name is William (also Bill) Spagnola, and I'm passionate about exploring the intersection of data science and social science research.
+I enjoy using statistics/data analysis to solve real-world problems.

 ## Organization

-I'm currently working for the Research Alliance for New York Schools studies.
+I'm currently working for the Research Alliance for New York City Schools.
 My current projects include implementing a regression discontinuity design to identify the impact of Career Technical Education (CTE) on the graduation outcomes NYC high school students and developing a survey to evaluate the benefits of an after-school program designed to increase STEM awareness/engagement among disadvantaged students.